FlashDrag/django-blog/README.md

     _This will allow you to use the Summernote editor in the app_

 - #### Django Allauth
-It's an integrated set of Django applications dealing with account authentication, registration, management, and third-party (social) account authentication.
+[Django Allauth](https://django-allauth.readthedocs.io/en/latest/overview.html) is an integrated set of Django applications dealing with account authentication, registration, management, and third-party (social) account authentication.
 Allauth provides a lot of non styled [overridable templates](https://django-allauth.readthedocs.io/en/latest/templates.html) templates and settings out of the box.

 ##### Setup: